KYJiya/kyjiya.github.io/about.md

 __Graduate School Kyung Hee University: School of Space Research__
 -> Solar physics simulation was studied.
-Simulation code was written using Fortran to simulate explosions occurring in the sun, The result was processed and post-corrected using IDL language.
+Simulation code was written using Fortran to simulate explosions occurring in the sun, the result was processed and post-corrected using IDL language.

 > __2004 ~ 2011__
 __Bachelor's degree__